martahedl/SC-construction-using-MSMT-CSD/README.md

 ## Usage

-Execution of the protocol using this Docker image is performed in two explicit stages:
+Execution of the protocol is performed in multiple explicit stages:

 1. Conversion of source DICOM data into MRtrix format images with standard naming in preparation of execution of the protocol.

-2. Execution of the protocol against those data.
+2. Execution of the protocol against those data to produce the protocol derivatives.

+3.  (*optional*) Execution of commands to generate supplementary material.

+This Docker container contains three scripts corresponding to these stages.
+These can be executed against either the exmple data provided with the protocol (which are embedded within the Docker image), or run for one's own data with no or minimal modification.

 ### Prerequisites